-The ICA ROEC held a Regional Workshop on "Towards Better Cooperative Management special emphasis on Board-Executive Relationship" in Colombo, Lanka, from 14th to 24th May.
-1985 in collaboration with the National Cooperative Council (NCC) of Sri Lanka.
-Seventeen participants from Bangladesh, India, Malaysia.
-Philippines, Singapore, Sri Lanka and Thailand attended the Workshop.
-The participants comprised a mix of office bearers/board members as well as managerial personnel medium-sized cooperative from organisations in the Region and they considered questions concerning medium-sized cooperative organisa-The Workshop had the tions. benefit of resource persons from India, Sri Lanka and the ICA ROEC.
-New Delhi.
-The workshop was by Mr. J. M. Rana, directed Director (Education), ICA ROEC.
-New Delhi.
+The ICA ROEC held a Regional Workshop on "Towards Better Cooperative Management with special emphasis on Board-Executive Relationship" in Colombo, Sri Lanka. from 14th to 24th May, 1985 in collaboration with the National Cooperative Council (NCC) of Sri Lanka.
+Seventeen participants from Bangladesh, India, Malaysia, Philippines, Singapore, Sri Lanka and Thailand attended the Workshop.
+The participants comprised a mix of office bearers/board members as well as managerial personnel from medium-sized cooperative organisations in the Region and they considered questions concerning medium-sized cooperative organisations.
+The Workshop had the benefit of resource persons from India.
+Sri Lanka and the ICA ROEC.
+The workshop was New Delhi. directed by Mr. J. M. Rana, Director (Education), ICA ROEC, New Delhi.

 The Workshop was inaugurated by Mr. Gamani Jayasuriya, Minister for Food and Cooperatives, Government of Sri Lanka.
-In his inaugural address, the Minister emphasised that the cooperative movement needs better management greater efficiency to contribute to the growth of the economy together with the public and the private Referring to Sri Lanka. the Minister said that Sri Lanka had over 288 primary societies and a nation-wide network of nearly, 8,000 outlets to deal with consumer needs.
+In his inaugural address, the Minister emphasised that the cooperative movement better management needs and greater efficiency to contribute to the growth of the economy together with the public and the private Referring to Sri Lanka, sector. the Minister said that Sri Lanka had over 288 primary societies and a nation-wide network of nearly.
+8.000 outlets to deal with consumer needs.
 He added that in view of the scope and magnitude of the activities of this entire network of cooperative establishments and the sharp competition from the private sector since the opening up of the economy, it was imperative that cooperative societies maintained a high level of efficiency.
 The inaugural session was also addressed by Mr. R.B.
-Rajaguru, ICA Regional Director for South-East Mr. M R.B.
+Rajaguru, ICA Regional Director for South-East Asia.
+Mr. M.R.B.
 Dasawatte, President, NCC and Mr. H.C.E.
-Ebert, Acting Commissioner for Cooperative Development, Sri Lanka.
+Ebert, Acting Commissioner for Cooperative Development, Sri Lanka,